lau12een/go-to-doctor/README.md

-# Go To Doctor App
+#  The Right Doctor App

-The go to doctor app is designed and created for parents/caregivers raising individuals with autism and Adults diagnosed with autism .
+The Right Doctor app is designed and created for parents/caregivers raising individuals with autism and Adults diagnosed with autism or other related disorders.

 ### Working Prototype